 23rd to 25th April 2020

 All IASH alumni are invited to join us for a three-day celebration of the humanities.
-Events will include a one-day conference at the historic Playfair Library on Thursday 23rd April 2020, a reunion dinner, visits to IASH (both at Hope Park Square and our former home at 17 Buccleuch Place), a concert at St Cecilia's Hall, presentations by current IASH Fellows, an exhibition of material drawn from our extensive archive, and much more.
+Events include a one-day conference at the historic Playfair Library on Thursday 23rd April 2020, a reunion dinner, visits to IASH (both at Hope Park Square and our former home at 17 Buccleuch Place), a concert at St Cecilia's Hall, presentations by current IASH Fellows, an exhibition of material drawn from our extensive archive, and much more.
+Registration is now open for Fellows and alumni of IASH for the 50th Anniversary Symposium and IASH Reunion.

 IASH@50: an Oral History of the Institute for Advanced Studies in the Humanities